Stage lighting

-Stage lighting is the craft of lighting as it applies to the production of theater, dance, opera, and other performance arts.
+Stage lighting is the craft of lighting as it applies to the production of theater, dance, opera, and other performing arts.
 Several different types of stage lighting instruments are used in this discipline.
 In addition to basic lighting, modern stage lighting can also include special effects, such as lasers and fog machines.
 People who work on stage lighting are commonly referred to as lighting technicians or lighting designers.

 The equipment used for stage lighting (e.g. cabling, dimmers, lighting instruments, controllers) are also used in other lighting applications, including corporate events, concerts, trade shows, broadcast television, film production, photographic studios, and other types of live events.
 The personnel needed to install, operate, and control the equipment also cross over into these different areas of "stage lighting" applications.